Mygthbtool/PIIQUANTE-P6/README.md

 To run the backend-server:

 cd backend<br>
+npm init<br>
 nodemon server<br>
 Add a subfolder in your backend folder and call it "images"

 To run the database(MongoDB):

-create '.env' file in your backend folder containing the following:<br>
+.create '.env' file in your backend folder containing the following:<br>
     //Mongo db connection:<br>
     MONGODB_URL="your url connection here"<br>
     //Secret token<br>